 - When a case is requested for an interested party review (IPR):

-- The SSW returns the request for information form to AOC, providing complete addresses and phone numbers and, if applicable, interpreting needs of the parties in the case.
-The parties in the case include, but are not limited to:
+- The SSW returns the request for information form to AOC, providing names complete addresses and phone numbers and, if applicable, interpreting needs of the above-mentioned parties in the case.

 - The SSW alerts the IPR board if there is an active domestic violence order, restraining order or any other such court orders regarding the parties whose names, addresses, and phone numbers are being provided to the AOC for this review;

 - Either the SSW or the FSOS attends the IPR board meeting; and